 The other good news is: there are very real things you can do to make it feel less catastrophic while reducing stress.

 Here are eight steps to emotional self care when your life is falling apart.

 I put this one first because it is so important.
 Every day, several times a day if needed, it’s good to remind yourself that what is NOW is NOT FOREVER.
 This will be over.
 And that means you can ride it out.
 You can make it through.
-Knowing it will end helps ease the anxiety of not knowing exactly when.
-It helps with the unknowns.
+Knowing it will end helps ease the anxiety of not knowing exactly when it will end.

-A lot of helpful people will tell you to stay in the present when coping with your life falling apart (and they’re not wrong – I’ll get back to that later).
+A lot of helpful people will tell you to stay in the present when your life is falling apart (and they’re not wrong – I’ll get back to that later).
 This is because future thinking can create a lot of anxiety over things you can’t even control.

-But if you are thinking of the future from an empowered, hopeful place planning ahead and looking at what you may be able to do now to work toward it, or even just to get excited about what it could be – will feel better.
+But if you are thinking of the future from an empowered and hopeful place, planning ahead and looking at what you may be able to do now to work toward it, or even just to get excited about what it could be – will feel better.

 Okay, here’s where we get back to present versus future thinking.
 If you find yourself obsessing over the what-if’s of an unclear future, bring your mind back to the now.

 In fact, focus on what is GOOD about right NOW.
 You can make a gratitude list.
 You can take a few minutes each day to appreciate your blessings.
 But you can also gratefully embrace any present moment by mindfully tuning in to the right now with your five senses [also see: Living in a Beautiful State for more on mindfulness].
 Let’s give it a try…

 Take a minute after reading this paragraph to close your eyes.

 Take a deep breath.
 Listen to your breath.
 Feel it fill your lungs.